aaradhyaaggarwal2701/MTBC-PPE18-Phylogenetic-Structural-Analysis/README.md

 The following limitations should be considered when interpreting this analysis:

+* **The genome dataset comprises only 8 distinct, explicitly lineage-labelled genome assemblies, not 18 independent isolates** — Lineages 1–3 are represented by 1–2 distinct genomes each rather than 5, reflecting a scarcity of lineage-labelled complete genomes in BV-BRC rather than a deliberate sampling design.
+See `methods/01_genome_retrieval.md` for the full investigation.
-* The dataset contains a relatively small number of genomes compared with the global diversity of *M. tuberculosis*.
+* The dataset contains a relatively small number of distinct genomes compared with the global diversity of *M. tuberculosis*.
-* The number of genomes was not equal across all lineages, with three genomes sampled from Lineage 4 and five from each of Lineages 1–3.
+* Genome sampling was highly uneven across lineages: 2 for Lineage 1, 1 for Lineage 2, 1 for Lineage 3, and 3 for Lineage 4.
 * Only four major lineages were considered.
 * The analysis focused on a single PPE gene rather than a genome-wide phylogenomic dataset.
 * High sequence conservation may reduce the phylogenetic signal available for distinguishing closely related strains.
-* The structural model is computationally predicted and does not represent an experimentally determined structure.
+* The structural model was built on an AlphaFold DB predicted template (L7N675), not an experimentally determined structure — see `methods/06_structural_modelling.md`.
-* Structural quality assessment does not substitute for experimental structural validation.
+* Structural quality assessment (MolProbity/Ramachandran) does not substitute for experimental structural validation.

 ---